solix/CarND-Advanced-Lane-Lines/writeup.md

 * Right lane not found in the video: I had this issue while only using S channel, the top right points were not found when only thresholding only on S channel.
 I combined S channel with Sobel x operator and that solved the issue
 * Right Lane line in the beginning of the video is wobbly, thats because I slide the window on each frame.
 To solve this issue I recommend using a class that gets average of best line for 5 frames instead of each frame.
 Since lane lines in a video almost are the same per 5 to 10 frames.
 * If there is more time available to work on this project, you can also calculate an steering angel given the distance of vehicle to the lane line and radius of curvature.

+##### Solved issues #1st iteration
+* Smoothing the line : over last 15 iteration and by getting average of the coefficients helps smoothen the line drawing on each frame
+* Faster and more robust search: Window search is only implemented once the frame is not detected at all, after that lanes will refer to their previous coordinates to place the starting line, this helped in robustness of the line
+* Calculating width of the lane in real space was statically set to 700 as width, now as suggested by a peer reviewer I replaced the width to dynamically be calculated from image shape and last determined coefficients, this helped in better drawing of the width in real world space.
+* radius of curvature is checked and validated before drawing the line.
+Two lines are parallel if they have same slope, we check here if the ratio between radius of curvature of those two lines also making sense in terms of ratio.
+If the ratio of left/right line is smaller than 800 meter and the other left/right line is above 1000 (this gained empirically by debugging) we ditch the lines and use the last best fit.
+* Debugging video is added that is inspired by super handy suggestion by peer reviewer to debug outliers and observe behind the scenes
+* `Line.py` added to track all the lane lines and helped a lot from smoothing and robustness improvements